xiaoshan1994/xiaoshan1994.github.io/content/post/skill_1102.md

 Finally, the h5-index, h5-core, and h5-median of a publication are, respectively, the h-index, h-core, and h-median of only those of its articles that were published in the last five complete calendar years.

 # Understanding some confusing concepts
-## What Are Scopus and Web of Science?
+## What are Scopus and Web of Science?

 **{{< hl-text orange>}}Scopus{{< /hl-text >}}** and **{{< hl-text orange>}}Web of Science{{< /hl-text >}}** {{< hl-text orange>}}are the largest worldwide-used{{< /hl-text >}} **{{< hl-text orange>}}citation databases{{< /hl-text >}}**[^cita].
 Today, these are the most respected platforms for analysing peer-reviewed literature: scientific publications, conference proceedings, and books.